katiBe3/modern-crypto-explorer/README.md

 * Whale watch feature constantly looks for high buys on the blockchain.
 * Crypto detail page shows and links to top 3 trading websites (by volume).
 * Uses Skeletons on load for better user experience.
+* Leverages Zustand for easy state management across the application.

 ## Collaborate with GPT Engineer